woeiru/lab/ini/config/readme.md

-# KDE Configuration Tracker
+# Configuration Tracker

 ## Overview

-The KDE Configuration Tracker is a bash script designed to backup and manage KDE Plasma desktop environment configurations for both regular users and the root user.
-It creates versioned backups of specified configuration directories and provides a mechanism to apply these configurations to the system, including automatically restarting the Plasma shell to ensure changes take effect.
+The Configuration Tracker is a bash script designed to backup and manage user configurations for both regular users and the root user.
+It creates versioned backups of specified directories (including the entire `.config` folder) and provides a mechanism to apply these configurations to the system.

 ## Features

-- Creates versioned backups of KDE configuration files for a specified user or the root user
+- Creates versioned backups of configuration files for a specified user or the root user
 - Tracks changes between versions
 - Generates a script to apply configurations from any saved version
 - Supports applying the latest configuration or a specific version
-- Automatically restarts the Plasma shell after applying changes

 ## Files

 - `/root/lab/ini/tracker.sh`: Main script for creating backups
-- `~/.kde-config-backup/apply_changes.sh` or `/root/.kde-config-backup/apply_changes.sh`: Generated script for applying saved configurations
+- `~/.config-backup/apply_changes.sh` or `/root/.config-backup/apply_changes.sh`: Generated script for applying saved configurations

 ## Usage